fluxcd/flux/site/faq.md

 ### I've uninstalled Flux and all my Helm releases are gone.
 Why is that?

-On `FluxHelmRelease` CRD deletion, Kubernetes will remove all `HelmRelease` CRs triggering a Helm purge for each release created by Flux.
+On `HelmRelease` CRD deletion, Kubernetes will remove all `HelmRelease` resources triggering a Helm purge for each release created by Flux.
 To avoid this you have to manually delete the Flux Helm Operator with `kubectl -n flux delete deployment/flux-helm-operator` before running `helm delete flux`.

 ### I have a dedicated Kubernetes cluster per environment and I want to use the same Git repo for all.
 How can I do that?